w0006887/modules/0408/mdModule.md

 * The learner creates the initial fork.
 * The learner updates this forked branch with annotations and notes.
-* When the main branch is updated, the learner use "Sync fork" to incorporate non-conflicting updates from the main branch.
+* When the main branch is updated, the learner uses "Sync fork" to incorporate non-conflicting updates from the main branch.

 ## Cloning (importing)